Kotsudes/Khet/README.md

 # Khet
-Portage du jeu de plateau Khet sous le moteur de jeu Unity 2D
+Porting of the board game Khet under the Unity 2D game engine